 For example, grass which has stayed in a basket for more than three or four hours, self-heats destroying vitamins and losing its unique properties.

-Award-winning natural beauty brand, Natura Siberica, started its own wild-harvesting farm in 2013 – the first and largest organic farm in Russia which is certified by the European bio standard EU 834/ 07.
+Award-winning natural beauty brand, Natura Siberica, started its own wild-harvesting farm in 2013 – the first and largest organic farm certified by the European bio standard EU 834/ 07.

-The farm spans 33 hectares and is located in a unique region called Khakassia where many of the rare Siberian herbs naturally grow.
+The farm spans 33 hectares and is where many of the adaptogenic plants naturally grow.